 It has also been used in engaged research projects with schools, where students experience research by listening to the data and analysing them in audio software.
-This has already resulted in unepxtected scientific findings which have been published.
+This has already resulted in unexpected scientific findings which have been published (see video below).
 These projects fall under a framework (Physics Research in School Environments, PRiSE) I have developed at QMUL which has successfully been raising the aspirations of students and changing teaching practice across 50 London schools thus far through various 6-month long projects.

 I am also often invited to contribute to various other engagement events such as talks, stage shows and panel discussions.
-All of the above work has been recognised through numerous competitive awards.
+All of the above work has been recognised through numerous competitive awards (see Performance).

-QMUL Engagement & Enterprise Awards 2019, Public Engagement Involve Award: MUSICS (Magnetospheric Undulations Sonified Incorporating Citizen Scientists)
+QMUL Engagement & Enterprise Awards 2019, Public Engagement Involve Award Winner: MUSICS (Magnetospheric Undulations Sonified Incorporating Citizen Scientists)

 NASA Research Highlight: Archer et al. (2019) Nature Communications 10 615